bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Configure Bufstream for Iceberg

 Bufstream works with your existing Iceberg catalogs.
-To use it, you'll need to create at least one named catalog in your [Bufstream Iceberg configuration](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.IcebergConfig).
+To use it, you'll need to create at least one named Iceberg catalog in your [Bufstream configuration](../../reference/configuration/bufstream-yaml/).

 This example includes a REST Iceberg catalog as part of its Docker compose project.
 Edit `config/bufstream.yaml` and uncomment the following at the bottom of the file: